k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/04_cassandra_hardening.md

 ## Step 4 - Cassandra CQLSHRC
 1. Edit the `.cassandra/cqlshrc` file using the appropriate passwords and certification files created earlier.
 2. Execute this as a Cassandra user on all Cassandra nodes.
-> Replace the key and certificate file names with the files created before.
+> Replace the key and certificate file names with the files created earlier.

     ```bash
     mkdir -p ~/.cassandra